sahilparekh08/PennCloud/README.md

 # Information

-This repository only contains images in compliance with the course policies that prevent sharing and publishing code as per the academic integrity requirements.
+This repository only contains images in compliance with course policies that prevent publishing code to adhere with the academic integrity requirements.

-The private Repo [CIS-5050-PennCloud](https://github.com/sahilparekh08/CIS-5050-PennCloud) contains all the code.
+The private repo [CIS-5050-PennCloud](https://github.com/sahilparekh08/CIS-5050-PennCloud) contains all the code.
 Please [reach out to me](mailto:sahilparekh08@gmail.com) for access.

 # Team Members